Wadedacoder/rock-paper-scissors/README.md

 # rock-paper-scissors
-A rock paper scissors game played via console
+A rock paper scissors game played via prompts .
+You can check it out [here(https://wadedacoder.github.io/rock-paper-scissors/)]